jamestomasino/blog.tomasino.org/content/post/period-trackers-and-data-privacy.md

 applied to underage sexual activity in places like Thailand, and it paints a clear picture for how states can apply the same logic to their own residents.

-# What about period-trackers?
+# What about period trackers?

-So why the fuss over period-trackers?
+So why the fuss over period trackers?
 The primary reason is that these apps [are not made for those who menstruate, but for marketers](https://www.vox.com/the-goods/2018/11/13/18079458/menstrual-tracking-surveillance-glow-clue-apple-health).
 Their primary purpose is to harvest data that can be shared with third parties